-Daily registrations are only accepted for the first week of camp, from June 26 to 30.
+- Summer Camps: Daily registrations are only accepted for the first week of camp, from June 24 to 28.

 At what age can I register my child?

 The minimum age for participants is 6 years and the maximum age is 17.
-We invite you to consult the age groups available based on the camps that interest you.
+Please consult the age groups available based on the camps that interest you.

 When and how can I pay the registration fees?